Veterans Day: Famous Figures

 Harriet Tubman is most known for her work in the Underground Railroad, but she is also recognized as the first woman to lead a military project in her role as a spy for the Union during the Civil War.
 Working with Colonel James Montgomery, her spy ring was able to free about 750 slaves in South Carolina.

-Elvis Presley was already on the road to stardom with music hits such as “Heartbreak Hotel” and “Love Me Tender” when he was drafted into the military.
-In 1958 he joined the Army and was sent to Germany for around 18 months.
+In 1958, Presley joined the Army.
+He was assigned to a tank battalion and was sent to Germany for around 18 months.
 While there, he met Priscilla Beaulieu, whom he later married.
-During an interview with Armed Forces Radio and Television, he explained the expectations of the fans and how he dealt with them:
+During an interview with Armed Forces Radio and Television, he explained the expectations of his fans and how he dealt with them:

 “I was in a funny position.
 People were expecting me to mess up, to goof up in one way or another.
 They thought I couldn’t take it and so forth, and I was determined to go to any limits to prove otherwise, not only to the people who were wondering, but to myself.”